THE CO-OPERATIVE BANK PLC

 3.8.
 Develop productive working relationships with all directors and the Chief Executive.

 3.9.
-Consult with the SID on board matters in accordance with the Code
+Consult with the SID on board matters in accordance with relevant regulatory requirements

 4. Board evaluation